CSCfi/csc-user-guide/docs/ref.md

 </iframe>

 ### Animations

-If you don't need sound, you can use animations as an alternative for embedded videos.
+If you don't need sound (or controls), you can use animations as an alternative for embedded videos.
 They are used just like [static images](#images).
 Both `.gif` and `.png` files work.

 ## Mermaid